benfredwells/spectrum-next-fun/README.md

 # spectrum-next-fun
 Some fun experiments with the ZX Spectrum Next.
-This is currently setup to be built and emulated on a Windows machine (the emulator is Windows only).
+These instructions are for Windows.

 ## Project contents